PennLINC/thalamocortical_development/results/thalamocortical_autotrack_template/README.md

-# A DIFFUSION MRI ATLAS OF REGIONALLY-SPECIFIC THALAMOCORTICAL STRUCTURAL CONNECTIONS:
+# A DIFFUSION MRI ATLAS OF REGIONALLY-SPECIFIC THALAMOCORTICAL STRUCTURAL CONNECTIONS
 Implementation instructions for applying the **thalamocortical tractography atlas** to new data are provided below!
-This tracotgraphy atlas can be used with DSI Studio to delineate anatomically-validated structural connections between the left and right thalamus and specific cortical regions defined by the HCP-MMP (Glasser) atlas.
+This tracotgraphy atlas can be used with DSI Studio to delineate anatomically-validated structural connections between the left and right thalamus and specific cortical regions defined by the HCP-MMP parcellation [(Glasser et al., 2016)](https://www.nature.com/articles/nature18933).

 ## Step 1.
 Install DSI Studio